Localization of documentation

 This has the results of serving:

-It also gets included in the Read the Docs flyout:
+It also gets included in the Read the Docs flyout menu:

 The default language of a custom domain is determined by the language of the parent project that the domain was configured on.
-See Alternate Domains for more information.
+See Custom domains for more information.

 You can include multiple translations in the same repository,

 but each project must specify the language to build for those docs.

 .po files for Read the Docs to translate your documentation.

 When you work with translations, the workflow of your translators becomes a critical component.

 Are your translators able to use a git workflow?
 For instance, are they able to translate directly via GitHub?